Chrysipus/Deep-Focus/README.md

 1. While studying Python at a Codeacademy, I was also reading Cal Newport's book 'Deep Work'.
 It prompted me to read more about the science behind attention.
 I found research done at California University that indicated full focus requires on average 23 minutes and 15 seconds ( https://www.themuse.com/advice/this-is-nuts-it-takes-nearly-30-minutes-to-refocus-after-you-get-distracted ).

   These discoveries made me want to spend time programming with better focus, cutting out any distractions.
 I wanted to measure that time efficiently to monitor my progress.
 I realized I could create something that could do it for me and this is how I began working on the Deep Focus Logbook.
 At first it was supposed to only be a chronometer, but then I decided to add additional functionality for better ability to analyse the focused times as well as to learn programming while doing this.

 2. The logbook is all made using Python 3.10.5 on VSC.
 The GUI is made using Tkinter.
-Pyinstaller was used to make .exe files. g
+Pyinstaller was used to make .exe files.